 Plans to help slow the disastrous decline in honey bees are also underway… Matt Somerville, the brother of artist Liz Somerville, sometime of this village, will visit next year to explain how to do this – beekindhives.uk

 Wildlife is more than ever dependent on us humans – to notice it, to include it, and most of all to enjoy it.
 We need all the observations we can get to form a picture of the wildlife in Cattistock, and thus to help it all thrive.
 Such information also goes to form a nationwide picture, though such agencies as the Dorset Wildlife Trust.
 So, if YOU have noticed anything unusual – more or fewer than usual insects or butterflies for instance, or variations in migratory species of birds, hedgehog encounters, the odd unexpected wildlife visitor or wildflower… or just anything that has attracted your attention – please contact the editor of this page Merrily Harpur, on 01300 320064.
-We will flag it up on this page – (named after the special table where we used to put our wildlife finds at primary school) and also pin it on the web’s Telegraph Pole.
+We will flag it up on this page – (named after the special table where we used to put our wildlife finds at primary school) and also pin it on the web’s News & Notices.